Pacific – List of Radio Nets

 NB: if a radio net is listed on a recently updated blog or website, it is considered active.

-Comedy Net, daily meeting on 7.087 MHz at 2040 Zulu (just after the Australian MSL wefax broadcast).
+Daily meeting on 7.087 MHz at 2040 Zulu (just after the Australian MSL wefax broadcast).
 Leans towards the irreverent and informal.
-Several land based regulars who'll help solve local problems.
+Several land-based regulars who’ll help solve local problems.
 All licensed hams are welcome, esp. newcomers.
 Cheers and 73 from Jim and Ann Cate (N9GFT/VK4GFT) s/v Insatiable II

 Far North Radio (NZ – Kaipara, Brett – Fiji, Tonga, Vanuatu)